CN3ves/5-/docs/index.md

 **Success range**: To determine if an action is successful, roll a 2d6 and sum the result.
 If that result is contained by the success range, that is, it is one of the success numbers, then the action is successful.
 The success range root value is 5 and how far it extends, depends on the applicable modifiers:
   * A positive modifier adds one number (above 5) per each +1 in the modifier.
 This means that the success range will be all numbers between 5 and 5 + modifier (both included).
   > If it is determined that the character has a modifier of +3 for the climb skill, then the success range will have the root 5 and 3 more values: 6,7 and 8 (success range is from 5 to 5+3).
 Success will occur if the rolled sum is one of those 4 values.
-  * A negative modifier moves the root below 5, one value for each -1 in the modifier.
+  * A negative modifier moves the root below 5, one value for each -1 in the modifier, However, notice that rolling under 5  (sums of 2,3 or 4) is always a failure.
-> Another character tries to follow and has the modifier of -2.
-This means that the success root will be moved down twice, that is from 5 to 3.
-Success in this case will only occurs if the rolled sum is 3.

 **Modifiers**: The modifier that defines the success range is the sum of all bonuses and penalties that apply to the skill being checked.
 To find the applicable modifier, consider: